Multi-Specialty Recruitment Assessment

 Example topic: Cardiovascular

-A 58-year-old male comes to the emergency department after experiencing central chest pain for 3 hours, which radiates to his left arm and jaw.
-His medical history includes hypertension, type 2 diabetes, and hyperlipidaemia.
-During examination, he is sweaty and slightly distressed.
-His vital signs include a blood pressure of 160/95 mmHg, a heart rate of 110 bpm, and a respiratory rate of 20 breaths per minute.
-An electrocardiogram (ECG) reveals ST-segment elevation in leads II, III, and aVF.
-What is the most appropriate next step in his management?
+A 58-year-old man arrives at the emergency department with central chest pain radiating to his left arm and jaw that started 3 hours ago.
+He has a past medical history of hypertension, type 2 diabetes, and hyperlipidaemia.
+On assessment, he appears diaphoretic and mildly distressed.
+His blood pressure is recorded at 160/95 mmHg, his heart rate at 110 bpm, and his respiratory rate at 20 breaths per minute.
+An ECG shows ST-segment elevation in leads II, III, and aVF.
+Which immediate management step is most appropriate?

 InvestigationResult